-UO English maintains a database of interested alumni who received a Bachelor of Arts in English from the University of Oregon.
-These UO English alumni have volunteered their time, experience, and expertise to answer your questions about the English major experience, post grad exploration, job-hunting, transitioning to the work world, finding and pursuing a career path, and their current jobs.
+UO English maintains a database of interested alumni who received a degree in English from the University of Oregon.
+These alumni have volunteered their time, experience, and expertise to answer your questions about the English major experience, post grad exploration, job-hunting, transitioning to the work world, finding and pursuing a career path, and their current jobs.

-You can search the database by year of graduation, geographic region, career/trade field, or see a full list of mentors.
+You can search the database by year of graduation, geographic region, or career/trade field.

 Be courteous and professional when contacting and communicating with UO English Alumni Mentors.
 Maintaining standards of etiquette is essential to fostering a successful experience and shows respect for these busy professionals who have volunteered their time to answer your questions:

 - Don’t ask alumni mentors for a job!
 They are here to provide you with information about their experiences as English majors and their professional or trade fields.

 - Start a conversation.
 Don’t simply run through your list of questions.

 - Use proper email etiquette: